-Now I know that our posts won’t always resonate with everyone, but admittedly such intense responses have been puzzling and a little disheartening.
-What’s helpful to one person may not be helpful to another – you know this, I know this, we all know this.
+Now I know that our posts won’t always resonate with everyone, but remember that what’s helpful to one person may not be helpful to another – you know this, I know this, we all know this.
 Just because you may not like an idea, doesn’t mean other readers won’t.
 Just because something is not right for you right now, doesn’t mean it never will be.

 Something that can feel very frustrating when you’re grieving is that a lot of people offer you advice.
 People don’t always realize that grieving and coping are unique to the individual, and so they assume recommendations based on what worked for them or their neighbor’s Aunt Suzy will be helpful.
 Unsolicited and unrealistic advice, thrust upon you when you are not in the right place to receive it, can be off-putting.
 So I understand if you want to take a defensive stance against it.
 However, I caution you from broadly closing yourself off from all ideas that you find challenging or inconsistent with your experience because your grief will evolve and change.